CapTen101/VLC-docs/pluginsandextensions/index.rst

 *****************************
 Installing Extensions in .lua
 *****************************

+VLC also allows you to install extensions in .lua.
+Follow the :guilabel:`Plugins` to get upto speed on how to do this.

 1. In order to install the extension in .lua go to the file path C:\Users\UserName\AppData\Roaming\vlc\lua\extensions.
 Copy the lua file to install the extension.